cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           SparseMatrix Cos(SparseMatrix x)
           SparseColVec Cos(SparseColVec x)
           SparseRowVec Cos(SparseRowVec x)
-   Param:
+   Parameters:
+       x:
-      | x:  The angle in radians for which to calculate the cosine.
+         The angle in radians for which to calculate the cosine.
    Returns:
        The cosine of x, ranging from -1 to 1.
 Returns 0 if x is positive or negative infinity.
    Example: